Random ramblings about Mac, Python, TeX, programming, and more | | | |

 pubsec-send.py / pubsec-receive.py

 An example with two programs, a sender pubsec-send.py [src] and a receiver pubsec-receive.py [src].
 The example demonstrates secure communication using a combination of RSA and AES.
-The sender use the public RSA key of the receiver to encrypt the first message sent to the receiver.
+The sender uses the public RSA key of the receiver to encrypt the first message sent to the receiver.
 This message contains the shared secret AES key of the session.
 Then the sender sends a message encrypted with this key.
 First start the receiver then the sender:

 > python3 pubsec-receive.py k1 localhost 3456 "passwd" &